 The largest of all muscles in the human body, and largest of three gluteal muscles, it is located behind the hip.
 Because of the size and shape of this muscle it can generate a massive amount of force.

-Another main feature is the muscle works to maintain the body's erect position and, in coordination with the hamstring, can extend the trunk from a flexed position to an upright posture and beyond bringing the spine into extension.
+Another main feature of the muscle is to maintain the body's erect position and, in coordination with the hamstring, can extend the trunk from a flexed position to an upright posture and beyond bringing the spine into extension.

-Some of it's superior fibers work to extend the knee via it's attachment to the iliotibial band..
+Some of it's superior fibers work to extend the knee via it's attachment to the iliotibial band.

 It is now known that in combination with deep abdominal muscles, the gluteus maximus can control anterior pelvic rotation.